 Here, the road continues before it forks, with a left, turning along an unpaved track, taking you to El Yeso Dam.

 From the turn-off at Puente Alto, it is a drive of around 45-miles (70km) with a time of approximately one hour 45 minutes.

 What to see and do at El Yeso Dam

-The shimmering turquoise hue of the waters of El Yeso Dam or Embalse El Yeso as it is known by the locals, makes it a truly spectacular place to while away an afternoon.
+The shimmering turquoise hue of the waters of El Yeso Dam, or Embalse El Yeso, as it is known by the locals, makes it a truly spectacular place while away for an afternoon.
 Surrounded on all angles by the snowy peaks of the Andes Mountains, this dam feels hidden away from civilization.

 What to see around El Yeso Dam

-The entrance to the the thermal springs costs $5 USD.
+The entrance to the thermal springs costs $5 USD.